FranzZemen/async23/doc/from-cms-to-jms.md

-This tutorial explores the nuanced details in going from CommonJS modules, (henceforth referred to as `cms` (no ".") to ECMAScript modules (hereforth referred to as `ems`, from a Typescript perspective.
-To provide some structure we do that by setting the objective of deploying to both CommonJS and ECMAScript modules, but with a caveat - using only one TypeScript codebase, with no shims or proxy code.
+This tutorial explores the nuanced details in going from CommonJS modules, (henceforth referred to as `cms` (no ".") to ECMAScript modules (hereforth referred to as `ems`, from a Typescript perspective, in Node.js.
+To provide some structure we do that by setting the objective of deploying to both CommonJS and ECMAScript modules.
+As part of the exercise, we'll seek to understand support for package features in Node.js and TypeScript.

-A small note:  Web browsers already use `esm` module loading.
-Packagers such as Webpack make this transparent to the developer.
+## What you'll know after this tutorial

+- Differences between commonjs and esm modules, and how to interoperate between these module systems at will
+- A clear understanding of compilerOptions target, module and moduleResolution that will enable you to combine them in seemingly infinite ways to achieve your objectives without guessing
+- The ins and outs of package.json and how it impacts modules, module loading, as well as how it can help you design code bases including optionality on where your test files go.
+- An appreciation for dynamic imports
+- Leveraging imports, exports and self-referencing
+- Building dual packages/packages with multiple target/module/moduleResolution combinations

 ## A note on build tooling